Skip to Content

 Surely I wouldn’t really know what I was doing with a mini pig- would I?

-Could it be any better living in today’s world of technology?
-None of my friends have raised mini pigs in their home.
+Could it be any better to live in today’s world of technology?
+None of my friends have raised a miniature pot-bellied pig in their home.
 So I couldn’t ask them.
-Go to the library and get a book from 5 years ago- who does that anymore?! ( okay I still do go the library for gardening books and others but not as much)
+Go to the library and get a book from 5 years ago- who does that anymore?! ( okay, I still do go to the library for gardening books and others, but not as much)

 Where do we go when we don’t know how to do something?
 Google.